zolcsika71/CodeGenesisAI/README.md

 #  CodeGenesisAI
+![CodeGenesisAI Logo](./Images/logo.jpg)

-## Introduction
+## Description
 A script which generates code for a specific problem.
-![CodeGenesisAI Logo](./Images/logo.jpg)